-— Non-HT format (NON_HT): Packets of this format are structured according to the Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) (OFDM) or Clause 18 (Extended Rate PHY (ERP) specification) (ERP) specification.
+— Non-HT format (NON_HT): PPDUs of this format are structured according to the Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) (OFDM) or Clause 18 (Extended Rate PHY (ERP) specification) (ERP) specification.
 Support for non-HT format is mandatory.

-— HT-mixed format (HT_MF): Packets of this format contain a preamble compatible with Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) and Clause 18 (Extended Rate PHY (ERP) specification) receivers.
+— HT-mixed format (HT_MF): PPDUs of this format contain a preamble compatible with Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) and Clause 18 (Extended Rate PHY (ERP) specification) receivers.
 The non-HT-STF (L-STF), the non-HT-LTF (L-LTF), and the non-HT SIGNAL field (L-SIG) are defined so they can be decoded by non-HT Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) and Clause 18 (Extended Rate PHY (ERP) specification) STAs.
-The rest of the packet cannot be decoded by Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) or Clause 18 (Extended Rate PHY (ERP) specification) STAs.
+The rest of the PPDU cannot be decoded by Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) or Clause 18 (Extended Rate PHY (ERP) specification) STAs.
 Support for HT-mixed format is mandatory.

-— HT-greenfield format (HT_GF): HT packets of this format do not contain a non-HT compatible part.
+— HT-greenfield format (HT_GF): HT PPDUs of this format do not contain a non-HT compatible part.
 Support for HT-greenfield format is optional.
-An HT STA that does not support the reception of an HT-greenfield format packet shall be able to detect that an HT-greenfield format packet is an HT transmission (as opposed to a non-HT transmission).
+An HT STA that does not support the reception of an HT-greenfield format packet shall be able to detect that an HT-greenfield format PPDU is an HT transmission (as opposed to a non-HT transmission).
 In this case, the receiver shall decode the HT-SIG and determine whether the HT-SIG cyclic redundancy check (CRC) passes.

 P2954L51, P3059L59, P3111L31, P3294L13, P3461L3, P3059L61

 … supplies the PHY with per-PPDU transmit parameters.
 Status of the transmission is reported from PHY to MAC by parameters within TXSTATUS.
-Using the RXVECTOR, the PHY informs the MAC of the received packet parameters.
-Using the PHYCONFIG_VECTOR, the MAC configures the PHY for operation, independent of frame transmission or reception.
+Using the RXVECTOR, the PHY informs the MAC of the receivedPPDU’s parameters.
+Using the PHYCONFIG_VECTOR, the MAC configures the PHY for operation, independent of PPDU transmission or reception.

 P2957L13

-MCS FORMAT is HT_MF or HT_GF Selects the modulation and coding scheme used in the transmission of the packet.
+MCS FORMAT is HT_MF or HT_GF Selects the modulation and coding scheme used in the transmission of the PPDU.
 The value used in each MCS is the index defined in 19.5 (Parameters for HT-MCSs).
 Integer: range 0 to 76.
 Values of 77 to 127 are reserved.
 The interpretation of the MCS index is defined in 19.5 (Parameters for HT-MCSs).
 Y Y

 …

-CH_BANDWIDTH FORMAT is HT_MF or HT_GF Indicates whether the packet is transmitted using 40 MHz or 20 MHz channel width.
+CH_BANDWIDTH FORMAT is HT_MF or HT_GF Indicates whether the PPDU is transmitted using 40 MHz or 20 MHz channel width.
 Enumerated type: HT_CBW20 for 20 MHz and 40 MHz upper and 40 MHz lower modes HT_CBW40 for 40 MHz Y Y

 P2958L14

-SOUNDING FORMAT is HT_MF or HT_GF Indicates whether this packet is a sounding PPDU.
+SOUNDING FORMAT is HT_MF or HT_GF Indicates whether this PPDU is a sounding PPDU.
 Enumerated type: SOUNDING indicates this is a sounding PPDU.
 NOT_SOUNDING indicates this is not a sounding PPDU.
 Y Y

 …

-GI_TYPE FORMAT is HT_MF or HT_GF Indicates whether a short guard interval is used in the transmission of the packet.
-Enumerated type: LONG_GI indicates short GI is not used in the packet.
-SHORT_GI indicates short GI is used in the packet.
+GI_TYPE FORMAT is HT_MF or HT_GF Indicates whether a short guard interval is used in the transmission of the PPDU.
+Enumerated type: LONG_GI indicates short GI is not used in the PPDU.
+SHORT_GI indicates short GI is used in the PPDU.
 Y Y

 P2961L26, P3433L22

-TIME_OF_DEPARTURE_REQUESTED Enumerated type: true indicates that the MAC entity requests that the PHY entity measures and reports time of departure parameters corresponding to the time when the first frame energy is sent by the transmitting port. false indicates that the MAC entity requests that the PHY entity neither measures nor reports time of departure parameters.
+TIME_OF_DEPARTURE_REQUESTED Enumerated type: true indicates that the MAC entity requests that the PHY entity measures and reports time of departure parameters corresponding to the time when the PPDU energy is sent by the transmitting port. false indicates that the MAC entity requests that the PHY entity neither measures nor reports time of departure parameters.

 P2961L42, P3433L28

 RX_START_OF_FRAME_OFFSET 0 to 2 32 – 1.
-An estimate of the offset (in 10 ns units) from the point in time at which the start of the preamble corresponding to the incoming frame arrived at the receive antenna connector to the point in time at which this primitive is issued to the MAC.
+An estimate of the offset (in 10 ns units) from the point in time at which the start of the preamble of the PPDU arrived at the receive antenna connector to the point in time at which this primitive is issued to the MAC.

 P2966L1